Looking for the top things to do in Capri for a day?

 When you arrive in Capri, you’ll quickly look up and will forget all about the marina.
 And that’s ok, as you’ll be heading back at the end of the day!
 It’s a great place to explore.

-4. Wander in the Garden of Augustus (Giardini di Augosto)
+4. Wander Around the Garden of Augustus (Giardini di Augusto)

 A stunning spot on Capri with incredible views is the Garden of Augustus.
 This botanical garden is striking, with gorgeous blooms and some sculptures.
 It’s located near Carthusia, the famous Capri perfumerie.